 Haringey Archive and Local History

 Haringey Archive Service is based at Bruce Castle Museum.
-The service holds the archives and the local history library and collections of the borough of Haringey.
+The service holds the archive and the local history library and collections of the London Borough of Haringey.

 - Local History Collection